 We then compute the Mann-Whitney U statistic between εinitial2 and εreduced2 to derive a p-value for l, and keep all features with p<0.05/k in the final model.

-Targeted Mating and Selection to Obtain 32 Knockouts
+Targeted mating and selection to obtain 32 knockouts

 The TWAS21230902 strain (pdr10∆ pdr18∆ pdr5∆ snq2∆ ybt1∆ ycf1∆ yor1∆; Data S2) was subject to individual strain genotyping, confirming the genotype generated using the RCP-PCR based method.
 This strain (MATα) was mated with RY0146 (MATa), and was subject to sporulation and MATa haploid selection23.
 Individuals from this cross were arrayed onto a 384 well plate, and individually genotyped at PDR10 and PDR18.
 Strains with no deletions at these genes were further genotyped at PDR5, SNQ2, YBT1, YCF1, and YOR1.
 PCR reactions for individual genotyping of these progeny used the Qiagen Mix with the following program: 95°C for 5min; 34 cycles of 95°C for 30sec, 57°C for 30sec, 72°C for 30sec; 68°C for 10min; 4°C forever.
 After analysis of genotyping results, one strain of each genotype combination was chosen to create the 32-strain collection.
 These chosen 32 strains were again individually genotyped at these 5 loci for validation.